NitroAir

 • Sensitive groups: limit prolonged outdoor activities

-• Children and elderly: reduce outdoor time
+• Children and elderly: reduce time outdoors

-• General population can perform normal activities
+• General population can carry on with normal activities

 Unhealthy (Red)